Mathpix/spectra-review-paper-competition/README.md

 - The target audience is ML practitioners or graduate level researchers who find it tough to keep up with rapidly evolving methods and strategies
 - Papers must be submitted via PR to this public Github repo

-Papers must be submitted as .md (Markdown) or .mmd (Mathpix Markdown) format (TODO: add link to blog article explaining MMD).
+Papers must be submitted as .md (Markdown) or .mmd (Mathpix Markdown) format (see [here](https://mathpix.com/docs/mathpix-markdown/how-to-mmd-vscode) on creating .mmd files with VS Code).
 Links to external code and repos are acceptable and even encouraged, but the writing should stand on its own.

 ## Prize